-French Macarons are a fun, colorful and sweet treat — especially when they’re made in adorable egg shapes (download our free egg-shape template here).
+French Macarons are a fun, colorful, and sweet treat, especially when they are egg-shaped.
+Download your free template here.

 The details of a French macaron matter.
 It’s the small things.
 See that little uneven, bumpy ridge around the perimeter?
 The French call that the “foot”.
 The foot is what makes all the difference in a macaron.
-Without the foot, a French macaron is considered a complete failure (see what we mean?).
+In fact, without the foot, a French Macaron is considered a complete failure.

-Is the flavor of a French macaron what matters most to you?
-It matters to us too and the flavor variations are all about the filling.
-Do you crave chocolate you like?
-What kind — milk, dark, white?
+Is the flavor of a French Macaron what matters to you?
+It matters to us and the flavor variations are all about the filling.
+Is it chocolate you like?
+White chocolate?
 How about raspberry?
 All these flavors work perfectly but don’t stop there, use your imagination.

 Similar to quiche, the French macaron may not have gotten its start in France at all.
-In fact, there are multiple rumors regarding its history and it seems to come down to a France vs. Italy situation.
-In the spirit of full transparency, we are egg experts and not historians, so we took to Wikipedia.
+There are multiple rumors of its history and it seems like it’s a France vs. Italy situation.
+In the spirit of full transparency, we are egg experts, not historians so we took to Wikipedia.

 According to the online encyclopedia and going all the way back to the 8th century A.D.
 Macarons were being made in Venetian monasteries.
 Around the year 1533, during Renaissance times, Frances Queen Cather de Medici’s Italian chef introduced them to her.
-At that time they were a single cookie — not a sandwich cookie — and so there were no fillings.
+Now, at that time they were a single cookie, not a sandwich cookie and there were no fillings.

 It’s All About the Eggs

-Since eggs are the star ingredient of these French macarons it’s very important that you start with high quality eggs like the pasture raised eggs from Utopihen Farms.
+Since eggs are the star ingredient of these French macarons it’s very important that you start with high-quality eggs like those from Utopihen.

 Tips for Making Perfect Macarons

-• Make sure your egg whites are room temperature.
+- Make sure your egg whites are at room temperature.
 Cold egg whites will cause uneven baking.

-• Don’t omit letting the piped macarons sit for 30 minutes, or until they are no longer tacky on the surface.
-This is crucial for getting that perfect “foot” around each cookie.
+- Don’t omit letting the piped macarons sit for 30 minutes or until no longer tacky on the surface.
+This is crucial to getting that perfect “foot” around each cookie.

 About the Raspberry Puree: